agdaj/rcs-bracket/README.md

 - `stock-icons/`
   - This is a folder where characters' stock icons are put in.
 These images will be used to symbolize a character's different skins and should line up with the how a character's assets are like within `renders/`.

 During app initialization, the app will ask where character assets in this structure are found.
-This path will be modifiable in the future as a setting that can be updated.
+This path can be updated later after initialization (File -> Change Assets Folder...).
 There are no restrictions to what assets are placed within this folder, but the interface is tailored towards Super Smash Bros.
 Ultimate.
 The initial character that is loaded is the last character on the list.